-- Out of the 16 cumulative confirmed cases, 3 recovered, and have been discharged, after testing negative for COVID-19. - The other 13 confirmed cases are in stable condition. - Conversion of casualty department at Windhoek Central Hospital (WCH) into a highly infectious referral ICU underway. - A 12-bed Isolation Unit is under construction in the final stage of completion at WCH. - Ramatex renovation underway to be repurposed as an isolation facility - Katutura State Hospital (KSH) TB general ward being re-purposed into a COVID-19 ward. - More screening sites have been identified in the regions and NGOs have been contacted to assist in setting up sites for screening and testing. - Training of Health care workers (from different wards and from private facilities) on case management and IPC occurs every day at WCH, KSH, and Robert Mugabe Clinic. - Bi-weekly ZOOM training sessions for Health Care Workers is ongoing.
+- Out of the 16 cumulative confirmed cases, 3 recovered, and have been discharged, after testing negative for COVID-19. - The other 13 confirmed cases are in stable condition and all are asymptomatic. - Conversion of casualty department at Windhoek Central Hospital (WCH) into a highly infectious referral ICU underway. - A 12-bed Isolation Unit has been constructed at WCH, awaiting inauguration. - Ramatex renovation underway to be repurposed as an isolation facility - Katutura State Hospital (KSH) TB ward being re-purposed into a COVID-19 ward. - Four Private hospitals in Windhoek (Mediclinic, Lady Pohamba Private Hospital, Rhino Park Private Hospital, and Roman Catholic Hospital) have been designated as the private hospitals for the response of COVID-19 with a combined total of 8 ICU beds and 32 for moderate to severe cases. - COVID-19 patients with health insurance cover are eligible to access care in any of the 4 designated facilities - Training of Health care workers (from different wards and from private facilities) on case management and IPC occurs every day at WCH, KSH, and Robert Mugabe Clinic. - Bi-weekly ZOOM training sessions for Health Care Workers is ongoing. - Revised SoP (version 2) was released for circulation. - Plan to visit Regions to assess readiness is underway. - PPE available in stock: 616